Run all tests

 Usage

 When called without arguments, the tstyche command runs all test files matched by the testFileMatch patterns.
-To select particular files, pass one or more arguments:
+To select specific files, pass one or more search strings:

 # Run all tests